HON 1XX Honors Transfer Credits (0 Credits)

-HON 101 Culture, Ideas and Values: Recycling and Recirculating in Different Media (3 Credits)
+HON 101 Recycling and Recirculating in Different Media (3 Credits)

-This interdisciplinary humanities course invites students to explore concepts and practices of adaptation, quotation, copying, and recirculation, as they changes over time.
-Using literature, storytelling, visual art, and music, we will examine what makes a work "original," whether it matters, and why it matters, legally, socially, and ethically.
+In this interdisciplinary creative process course, students explore concepts and practices of adaptation, quotation, copying, and recirculation over time.
+Using digital media, video, music sampling, motifs, literature, storytelling, visual art, and music, we examine what makes a work "original," whether it matters, and why it matters, legally, socially, and ethically.

 Pre-Requisite(s): Department Consent